 Foreign exchange risk

-The foreign exchange risk is defined as the risk of a loss, linked to a change in the exchange rate of currencies vis-à-vis a reference currency.
+The foreign exchange risk is defined as the risk of recorded or unrealized earnings volatility, linked to a change in the exchange rate of currencies vis-à-vis a reference currency.
 The reference currency of Caisse Française de Financement Local is the euro.
-The foreign exchange risk reflects a change in the value of assets and liabilities denominated in a currency other than the euro by reason of fluctuations of this same currency vis-à-vis the euro.
+The foreign exchange risk reflects a change in the value of assets and liabilities denominated in a currency other than the euro because of fluctuations of this same currency vis-à-vis the euro.

 Information on CAFFIL’s foreign exchange risk management is available in the quarterly financial and activity reports.